Booted!

 Bo responded in his inimitable Swedish accent with “Wellie give it what it means yes?”

-Trying to explain English ‘inverted’ humour to a loveable but mostly humourless Swede was not going to be easy.
-Nonetheless I eventually explained to Bo that modern rubber versions of the footwear that a once conquering British General had worn for battle but that were now mostly worn by Welshmen that did things to sheep on wet mountain sides were not normally used for driving fast cars.
+Trying to explain English ‘inverted’ humour to a charming but mostly humourless Swede was not going to be easy.
+Nonetheless I eventually explained to Bo that modern rubber versions of the footwear that a once conquering British General had worn for battle but that were now mostly worn by Welshmen that did odd things to sheep on wet mountain sides were not normally used for driving fast cars.
+Putting pedal to the metal.

 The fast car in question it later turned out was a prototype Beetle Turbo.
 Thankfully, and because Volkswagen Beetles couldn't go round corners, it never went into production.